csse374project/project/README.md

 Nate Briggs = Added singletons to the parsing code.
 Thomas Bonatti - Worked with Jesse (see above).
 Programmed several test cases.
 Wrote this beautiful, elegant entry in the readme.

+Milestone 5:
+Jesse Shellabarger - Reworked Milestone 4, with Thomas, design to make the system more extendible.
+Designed and wrote decorator detection.
+Wrote documentation.
+Nate Briggs - Assisted Jesse in writing decorator detection.
+Debugged GraphViz output.
+Thomas Bonatti - Reworked Milestone 4, with Jesse, design to make the system more extendible.
+Assisted Jesse in designing decorator detection.

 #Instructions:
 UML Generation:
 DesignParser is the class that drives the application.
 If running through eclipse, change the run configuration to include the desired